themojilla/rago/README.md

 A utility helper to calculate "time ago" or "from now " in a readable format using Intl API

-> Warning: rago tend to use Intl API internally.
-It made for modern browsers, but if your wan't to keep things also working for older ones, make sure to polyfill the Intl API
+> Warning: the `rago` tend to use Intl API internally.
+It is made for modern browsers, but if you want to keep things also working for older ones, make sure to polyfill the Intl API

 ## Installation